toptensoftware/codeonly/readme.md

 }
 ```

-Where `c` will be a reference to the component instance:
+Where `c` is a reference to the component instance:

 ```js